vireax/en/_posts/2014-02-11-scopus-training.md

 # What are they looking for?

-* Students: search info, relevant info, quick overview of the subject area
+* Students search info, relevant info, quick overview of the subject area
-* researcher: compare to other, visibility, being cited, collaborate for more successful info
+* researcher compare to other, visibility, being cited, collaborate for more successful info
-* librarian: give patron access, …
+* librarian give patron access, …

 # Scopus accelerate the literature research process